 I’m a great Pixar fan.
 I still remember the awe I felt when I first watched Toy Story and even greater growing awe as I learned about Pixar’s journey as a company.
-Many leadership lessons can learned from Pixar’s journey, and there is no shortage of materials to help you do so.
+Many leadership lessons can be learned from Pixar’s journey, and there are no shortage of materials to help you do so.
 Books, case studies, documentaries.
 (If you don’t know the story I highly recommend reading ‘Creativity, Inc’ by Ed Catmull) .

-But I wanted to point out the fact that leadership lessons don’t just come from Pixar’s journey but also from their movies and content.
+But I wanted to point out that leadership lessons don’t just come from Pixar’s journey but also from their movies and content.
 There is one in particular with a scene that masterfully provides the most complete, comprehensive and entertaining display of leadership in mere 3 minutes.

 Remember this scene?

 For those who won’t or can’t watch the 3 minute video, it’s a scene where Marlin (Nemo’s dad) is reunited with Nemo (and Dory) amidst a school of fish.
 A fishing boat casts a net and traps a large number of fish including Dory.
 Nemo, despite Marlin’s plea, voluntarily swims into the net to save Dory while telling Marlin to tell everyone to “swim down”.
-More and more fish swim down and pull against the fishing boat, the combined pull of the fish eventually breaks the boat’s beam that is supporting the fishing net.
+More and more fish swim down and pull against the fishing boat, the combined pulling force of the fish eventually breaks the boat’s beam that is supporting the fishing net.
 The net sinks loosely onto the ocean floor and all the fish escape.

 Here are a list of leadership advice along with their respective actions taken in the scene.

 : “swim down”, “come on!
 Let’s get to the bottom.”
 “Almost there!”